berlin-ontopxd/ORCHESTRA-QTY/SECURITY.md

 - We may assign a CVE or coordinate with CERT/other bodies for high-severity issues.

 ## Privacy & Telemetry
-- TitanBot does not phone home or collect usage data by default.
+- OrchestraBot does not phone home or collect usage data by default.
 (If you plan to add telemetry, it must be opt-in, documented, and transparent.)
 - Maintainers do not receive data from self-hosted instances.
 If you choose to enable any telemetry, document what is collected and how to opt out.

 ## Contact